influential-warriors-and-leaders

 Transitions: From Rhodes to Malta and the Evolution of Medical Care

 In 1530, Emperor Charles V granted the islands of Malta and Gozo to the Order.
 There, the Hospitallers constructed the Sacra Infermeria (Holy Infirmary) in Valletta, one of Europe’s most advanced hospitals for two centuries.
 The infirmary admitted all patients regardless of nationality or religion.
 It had specialized wards for surgery, fever, and contagious diseases.
 The Order employed a full-time medical staff, including a chief physician, surgeons, and apothecaries.
 Patients received clean linen, fresh food, and wine.
-The hospital even operated a school of anatomy and surgery.
+The hospital even operated a school of anatomy and surgery, attracting students from across Europe.
 This era solidified the Order’s reputation as a premier medical institution in the Mediterranean.
+The Sacra Infermeria could hold up to 900 patients in its main ward, which was celebrated for its cleanliness and ventilation.
+Visiting physicians remarked that the mortality rate there was lower than in many other hospitals of the time.

 Dispersion and Revival: The Nineteenth-Century Humanitarian Turn

 Napoleon expelled the Order from Malta in 1798.
 For several decades the Order struggled, losing its territorial base and much of its property.
 However, its charitable network in Europe—especially in Austria, Italy, and Spain—remained active.
+The Order’s priories in these countries continued to operate hospitals and distribute alms.
 In the 1830s, the Order reorganized as the Sovereign Military Order of Malta (SMOM), focusing exclusively on charitable and medical work.
 The Order established field hospitals during the Crimean War, where the Sisters of Mercy (related branches) served alongside secular nurses.
 This marked a transition from medieval knightly orders to modern humanitarian organizations.
+The Crimean hospitals, set up in barracks and tents, treated soldiers on both sides, earning the Order international respect.

 The Rise of National Associations